MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize message processing

-Messages from a device or gateway often need to be translated, processed or enriched with additional information before being stored.
-This step could be a time-consuming, so it's important to evaluate the effect on performance.
+Messages from a device or gateway might need to be translated, processed, or enriched with additional information before storage.
+This step could be time-consuming, so it's important to evaluate the effect on performance.
 Some recommendations conflict, such as using compression for optimizing data transfer versus avoiding cloud processing in decrypting messages.
-These recommendations need to be balanced and evaluated against other solution requirements.
+These recommendations need to be balanced and evaluated against other architectural pillars and solution requirements.

 To optimize cloud data processing performance:

-- Select the data format for sending data to the cloud based on performance and cost of bandwidth used and performance effect of the needed cloud data processing.

-- Consider using IoT Hub message enrichment to add context to device messages.
+- Select the data format for sending data to the cloud based on bandwidth cost and performance vs. performance improvements from less cloud data processing.
+Consider using [IoT Hub message enrichment](/azure/iot-hub/iot-hub-message-enrichments-overview) to add context to device messages.

 - Do time-critical event processing on ingested data as it arrives, instead of storing unprocessed data and requiring complex queries to acquire the data.
 For time-critical event processing, consider the impacts of late arrival and windowing.
 Evaluate depending on use case, for example critical alarm handling versus message enrichment.